escience-academy/python-ecology-lesson/_episodes/03-index-slice-subset.md

 >
 > 1. Create a new DataFrame that only contains observations with sex values that
 >   are **not** female or male.
 Assign each sex value in the new DataFrame to a
 >   new value of 'x'.
-Determine the number of null values in the subset.
+Verify that the sex column in the new subset does not
+>  contain missing values.
 >
 > 2. Create a new DataFrame that contains only observations that are of sex male
 >   or female and where weight values are greater than 0.
 Create a stacked bar